-Originally, it was used to describe responses arising from complex trauma that would activate complicated behavior, anxiety or panic disproportionate to the current situation.
-But these days, it’s used more often to describe emotional responses to every-day complications in life.
-The gravitas has shifted from chronic and complex trauma to a general discomfort with managing interpersonal relationships.
-Sometimes its used as a way of minimizing confrontation at best ( e.g. “don’t say that – I get triggered!”) , or manipulating and silencing others at worst (“When you do that, I lose my shit and I can’t be responsible for my behavior because …I’m triggered”).
+The word ‘triggered’ has been around a while now.
+Originally the word was used in clinical contexts to describe responses arising from complex trauma and PTSD (post traumatic stress disorder) such as complicated behavior, chronic anxiety or panic.
+While its clinical meaning hasn’t changed, it’s used more colloquially to describe emotional responses to everyday ‘challenges’ in relationships.
+In common verbiage, the gravitas has shifted from chronic and complex trauma to a general discomfort with managing interpersonal relationships.
+Sometimes its used as a way of minimizing confrontation at best ( e.g. “Don’t say that – I get triggered!”) , or manipulating and silencing others at worst (“When you do that, I lose my shit and I can’t be responsible for my behavior because …I’m triggered”).

+Feeling challenged in relationships is normal, and simply means you are feeling uncomfortable.
 And despite the discomfort, there is an opportunity for healing and for growth.

 ‘Leaning in’ is the opposite of extravagant behavior.
 It’s a practice of slowing down long enough to feel the discomfort (the trigger) and acknowledge its presence without trying to make it go away, nor blaming others, or having outbursts for what you are experiencing.
 When we spend most of our time trying to control the world and the people around us rather than ourselves, there is a pretty good chance we are doing so at a cost of developing the skills to manage ourselves, our feelings and the depths of our inner world.
 To be clear, this is not a case of relinquishing interest in social issues, community wellbeing and political action, but recognizing we are of more use in our relationships and communities when we are taking care of ourselves first, to then be of better service to others.

 Being in relationships is not easy, but neither should it be a living hell.
-Triggers will most strongly get-up-in-our-faces when we are trying to connect with others in love, sex or friendships and this is the perfect place to use the opportunities to grow and develop new self-regulating skills.
+Discomfort will most strongly get-up-in-our-faces when we are trying to connect with others in love, sex or friendships and this is the perfect place to use the opportunities to grow and develop new self-regulating skills.
 It may not be easy, but it’s easier than being in a perpetual state of anxiety and tension.